th3cyb3rc0p/Cryptography-Notes/Week_2.md

 ![Nonce-based CBC](http://cl.ly/Tgje/Screen%20Shot%202014-02-01%20at%2021.47.34.png)

 #### Padding

+Block ciphers have a specified fixed length and most of them require that the input data is a multiple of their size.
+It is common that the last block contains data that does not meet this requirement.
+In this case, padding (usually random data) is used to bring it to the required block length.

 In TLS, you pad the n remaining bytes with the number n.
 If no pad is needed, add a dummy block.